06phildale/06phildale/README.md

-# Hello, I'm Phil,
+## Hello, I'm Phil

-I am a recent graduate of the Cyber Security programme with HyperionDev with a strong foundation in **Python development, database management, and penetration testing**.
-My portfolio demonstrates my ability to design secure, efficient software systems and perform structured security assessments that align with modern industry practices.
+I am a recent graduate of the Cyber Security programme with Hyperion-Dev and a self-led Generative AI course, with a strong foundation in Python programming, database management, and AI concepts.
+My portfolio demonstrates my ability to develop software solutions, handle and analyse data, and apply structured problem-solving to practical, real-world challenges.

----

 ## 🎯 Objective

-I am passionate about advancing my expertise in **tech & cybersecurity**, with a strong focus on **threat detection, vulnerability assessment, and penetration testing**.
-My goal is to identify and mitigate security risks through proactive testing and analysis, contributing to the resilience of enterprise systems and networks.
+I am passionate about advancing my expertise in AI and software engineering, with a focus on building intelligent systems, integrating AI capabilities, and solving real-world business problems.
+My goal is to contribute to innovative projects by developing AI-driven applications and solutions that deliver tangible value, while continuously learning and growing in a fast-paced, technology-driven environment.

 ## 🧩 Skills and Associated Projects